nxp-auto-linux/alb-demos/multicore/readme.txt

 take five different bidimensional arrays from five different files in order to multiply them several times.

-The loop number is given as an argument for this sample.
+The loop number is an non-zero unsigned long.
 For example you can run ./multicore 1000000 and the array will be multiplied by 1000000 times.

 Firstly, we process things in sequence and we put two timestamps at the beginning and at the end of this process in order to